What Is Ego Psychology? A Theory For Self-Understanding

 • Ego-resiliency, or the ability to flexibly adapt to difficult and stressful conditions

-While these benefits are distinct, they all stem from a person’s fundamental belief in their own worth and self-importance.
+While these benefits are distinct, they are all related to a person’s fundamental belief in their own worth.

-When it comes to ego, too much of a good thing can negatively affect your relationships and mental health.
-While an unhealthy ego can take various shapes, a person with a big ego may exhibit the following characteristics:
+When it comes to ego, too much of a good thing can negatively affect a person’s relationships and mental health.
+While an unhealthy ego can take various shapes, a person with a may exhibit the following characteristics:

 • Arrogance